 Dr. Lin's research interests are focused on the physics of polymer thin films, polymers at interfaces, and complex fluids.
 Research topics include fundamental problems that impact the development of technologies such as nanoporous low-k dielectric thin films, next-generation photoresists for nanofabrication, and organic electronics.
 His expertise lies in the application of x-ray and neutron scattering measurement methods, statistical mechanics, and polymer physics.

-Eric Lin is Chief of the Polymers Division in the Materials Science and Engineering Laboratory at the National Institute of Standards and Technology (NIST).
+Eric Lin is Chief of the Materials Science and Engineering Division in the Material Measurement Laboratory at the National Institute of Standards and Technology (NIST).
 He received a B.S.E. from Princeton University in 1991 (summa cum laude) and Masters and Ph.D. degrees from Stanford in 1992 and 1996, respectively, all in chemical engineering.

 Awards and Honors